 - and click Done.

-Now inside the catch scope, we will have an action logging the error but before I call it, I need to get the detailed error message.
-Something similar to the e.Message that we have on our C# code
+Now, inside the catch scope, we will have an action that logs the error, but before I call it, I need to get the detailed error message.
+Something similar to the e.Message that we have on our C# code.

 - Inside the Catch scope, select Add an action.